- About this notice

 - Object to decisions being taken by automated means which produce legal effects concerning you or similarly significantly affect you.

-To exercise any of these rights please find out more here.
+To exercise any of these rights please refer to the Data Subject Rights page.
 If a subject access request is made and the request for access is clearly unfounded or excessive, the University reserves the right to refuse to comply with the request in these circumstances.

 We hope that our Data Protection Officer (DPO) can resolve any query, concern or complaint you raise about our use of your personal data on the contact details below:

-The DPO can be contacted via e-mail at firstname.lastname@example.org
+The DPO can be contacted via email at DPO at warwick dot ac dot uk

 Or write to: